waterwy8github/hello-world/README.md

 # hello-world
-to try out github

-As part of the tutorial, edit the README file in the branch.
+This is the first step in the github tutorial, creating a blank README.md file.